 6. Magnesium

 Our ears rely on magnesium to stay healthy and function properly.
-For example, studies suggest magnesium may help to protect hair cells in the inner ear from loud noises.
+For example, studies suggest magnesium may help protect hair cells in the inner ear from loud noises.
 In this study, when people were treated with magnesium alongside vitamins A, C, and E, their ears were protected when exposed to high noise levels.

 There’s also evidence that magnesium may reduce tinnitus symptoms.
 Experts are currently unsure what causes tinnitus, but research suggests it may involve damage to tissues responsible for nerve signalling in the brain.
-Studies have found that magnesium supplements may help to correct nerve signalling problems and improve communication between nerve cells.
+Studies have found that magnesium supplements may help correct nerve signalling problems and improve communication between nerve cells.

 Good sources of magnesium include spinach, pumpkin seeds, Swiss chard, quinoa, and dark chocolate.
 To learn more, check out our article: Magnesium – what it is and why it’s important.